You Know You’re a Global Hobo When…

 You’re far more concerned about getting your hands on a fake student card than a fake ID in order to nab discounts.

 You’ve lost track of your number of sexual partners, and their nationalities.
-All you know is that more of them live overseas than in Surfers Paradise.

 You would prefer to spend the night on an airport floor in order to catch a 5am flight than pay an extra $10 for one at a reasonable hour.